vasilievmi/Lab2/README.md

 >then press *esc* button, type **:wq** and press *enter* to save script.

     chmod 777 hel.py
->due to this command our will be a launching file
+>due to this command our file will be a launching file

     python 3.8 hel.py
 >launch our file with python and if you made the steps above you will get output: